orouits/led/README.md

 `ls [DIR] | led [SELECTOR] [PROCESSORS] [-opts...] -f`

-The options can be anywhere before -f option
+- The options can be anywhere before -f option
-The section recognition (selector, processor) depends on the arguments format and content.
+- The section recognition (selector, processor) depends on the arguments format and content.

 Led text processing workflow is simple:

-input text lines >> select lines >> process lines >> output text lines
+- input text lines >> select lines >> process lines >> output text lines

-There is only one selector and one processor function per led call. **led**. do not implement a complex transformation language as **sed**.
-To achieve multiple transformation, just use pipes power with multiple led calls.
+- There is only one selector and 0 to 16 processor functions possible per call.

-//TODO fully support UTF8
+- **led** does not implement a complex transformation language as **sed**, processors are executed sequentially on each line.
+- to make more complex transformations multiple piped calls can be done.

+UTF8 is fully supported.

 ### The selector

-the selector allows to apply the line processor on selected lines of the input text. the selector is optional, it must be declared before a recognized processor function, the default lines selector is set as none (all lines selected)
+The selector allows to apply the line processor on selected lines of the input text.

+The selector is optional, it must be declared before a recognized processor function.
+If no selector is defined, all lines are selected for processing.

-When led is used only with the selector, it is equivalent to grep with a similar addressing feature as sed using PCRE2 as regex engine.
+When led is used only with the selector (no processor), it is globally equivalent to grep using PCRE2 as regex engine.

 Example: